core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 enterprise networks following zero trust priciples {{NIST-ZT}}.
 The CoAP NoSec mode is therefore not appropriate for enterprises or home deployments.

-The assumption in this document is that a security protocols providing the four properties above is always used.
+The assumption in this document is that a security protocol providing the four properties above is always used.
 We show that this is not always enough to securely control actuators (and in many cases sensors) and that secure operation often demands more than